Kristin Vesely

-Kristin Marie Vesely (born February 7, 1984) is an American former collegiate All-American, professional softball outfielder who last served as the head coach at Houston.
-She played college softball at Oklahoma.
+Kristin Marie Vesely (born February 7, 1984) is an American softball coach and former outfielder.
+She most recently served as the head softball coach at the University of Houston.
+As a player, she earned All-American honors while playing collegiate softball at the University of Oklahoma.

 Coaching career

 Houston

 On June 10, 2016, Kristin Vesely was announced as the new head coach of the Houston softball program.
 She was promoted to the role of head coach after serving as associate head coach for 2 years.
 In 2019, Vesely lead the Cougars to the finals of the Austin Regional to play Texas, where they lost both games.